-Permanent Placement hiring in Ottawa, ON sits inside a market where stable federal employment base supports rental demand, tech corridor in Kanata.
+Permanent Placement hiring in Ottawa, ON sits inside a market where steady demand across finance, technology, and manufacturing, with the most consistent hiring for warehouse and light industrial workers through temporary, temp to hire, and direct placements.
 Employers in Centretown and The Glebe see back office hire, mid level operations role, sales hire, manager opening, and full department build out.
 This guide walks through what the local hiring picture looks like and where the supply of candidates actually comes from.

 Key takeaways

-- ·Permanent Placement hiring in Ottawa reflects stable federal employment base supports rental demand.
+- ·Permanent Placement hiring in Ottawa reflects steady demand across finance.

 - ·Common roles cluster around back office hire.